trajtracker/trajtracker/docs/source/paradigms/input_data_format.rst

 - Columns that refer to the text stimuli (the :class:`~trajtracker.stimuli.MultiTextBox`) are called *text.<something>*.
 - Columns that refer to non-text stimuli (the :class:`~trajtracker.stimuli.MultiStimulus`) are called *genstim.<something>*.
 - Columns that refer to the fixation stimulus are called *fixation.<something>*.
-- Columns that refer to the number line are called *nl.<something>*.
+- In the number-to-position paradigm: Columns that refer to the number line are called *nl.<something>*.